kiedanski/toolbox/whisper/README.md

 # Whisper.cpp to transcribe calls

-This project installs a `transcribe` script that uses whisper to quickly go from text to speech.
+This project installs a `transcribe` script that uses whisper to quickly go from speech to text.

 # Requirements